-- A clear scope has to be specified, which is consistently implemented and addresses the actual needs of stakeholders.
-The scope specification has to cover the diverse themes, activities and geographical levels. - A sound methodological mix is implemented according to goals of the different activities.
+- A clear scope had to be specified, which was consistently implemented and addressed the actual needs of stakeholders.
+The scope specification had to cover the diverse themes, activities, and geographical levels. - A sound methodological mix was implemented according to the goals of the different activities. - •